Student Policies, Reports and Procedures

 - UIS Annual Security and Fire Safety Report – This report includes crime statistics and residence hall fire statistics for the past three years also includes institutional policies concerning campus security and other crime prevention information.
 The report is intended to promote your own awareness of safety, to learn about campus resources regarding prevention of and responses to certain incidents and crimes, and to make our safe campus an even safer place.

-- Student Code of Conduct -The Code covers disciplinary action initiated or taken against a student.
+- Student Conduct Code – The Code covers disciplinary action initiated or taken against a student.
 Disciplinary action may be initiated for proscribed conduct occurring on property owned or controlled by the Campus or conduct in the course of participating in a Campus-sponsored program or project.

 - Student Emergency and Referral Procedures -The University of Illinois expects and encourages students to maintain reasonable care for their own well-being.
 Students who threaten or attempt suicide,engage in efforts to prepare to commit suicide, or express a preoccupation with suicide are required to attend four sessions of professional assessment at the UIS Counseling Center or with an external licensed mental health professional.
 Requests to meet the four session requirement through an external licensed mental health professional must be approved by the Counseling Center.